Expert Advice - Competitive Prices - Dependable Quality

 Why brass drawer pulls are superior

-Why drawer pulls made of brass are far superior to those made of other materials
+Why Drawer Pulls & Hardware made of brass are far superior to those made of other materials

 Brass hardware is a timeless choice for furniture and cabinetry.
 It has stood the test of time, being used for drawer pulls, handles and cabinet knobs for centuries.
 It provides unmatched quality in it’s durability, appearance and functionality.